AP-TI/Leermodule-TI/vakken/J2/DP/DP_Summary.md

 Class Light: methods ‘On()’ and ‘Off()’
 LightOnCommand (execute() -> On()) and LightOfCommand (execute() -> Off()).
 Undo does the opposite of execute.
 Remote has a list with commands.
 You can add commands with the ‘setCommand(Command command, int slot)’-method and then execute them with the ‘buttonWasPressed(int slot)’-method.

+## State Pattern

+> Summary:

+Interface State: basic methods
+Specific classes which implements the State interface (possible abstract classes for states with code duplication) Item with states as property, setState method, state-getters… Easy to add state: make new state class which implements State interface and add the state as a property to the item.

+> Example:

+Interface State: basic methods
+Specific classes which implement State interface: NoQuarterState, HasQuarterState, SoldOutState and the abstract class GumballSoldOutState
+GumballSoldState as an abstract class.
+SoldState and Winnerstate inherit from it (so they don’t need to implement the State interface because GumballSoldState already implements it)
+GumballMachine as out item.
+It has properties of each state (not GumballSoldState but its ‘children’).
+It has a method setState to change the machines state.
+It has getters for each state.
+In this case it contains a count, company and model.
+We also need a getter for count to know the amount of gumballs outside the class.
+New state?
+Make new class which implements State interface, add is as a property to GumballMachine, create a getter and you’re ready to crank.